 Fantasmic! is a 25-minute show, usually presented two or three nights a week with times varying based on park hours.
-During the holidays and peak season, the show is often performed twice.
+During the holidays and peak season, the show is often performed twice per night.
 If possible, take advantage of the second showing of Fantasmic!
-It's typically much easier to get a seat.
+It’s typically much easier to get a seat.

 Due to its popularity, you should arrive at the amphitheater at least one hour before showtime, particularly during busy seasons.
 Doors usually open about two hours before the first show of the night.
 There are concession stands located at the rear of the Fantasmic! amphitheater – many folks choose to buy food there and eat dinner in their seats while they wait for Fantasmic! to begin.